-Table 4-6 - PACKAGE Line Fields
+Table 4-6 • PACKAGE Line Fields

-Field Description OPTIONS=SUITE Optional field.
+Field Description COMPONENTS= pkg_list List of package components.
+The format is: feature[:version[:num_Lic]] Packages must consist of at least one component.
+Version and count are optional, and if left out, their values come from the corresponding feature definition line. num_lic is only legal if OPTIONS=SUITE is not set-in this case the resulting number of licenses is num_lic on the COMPONENTS line multiplied by the number of licenses in the feature definition line.
+Examples: COMPONENTS="comp1 comp2 comp3 comp4" COMPONENTS="comp1:1.5 comp2 comp3:2.0:4" OPTIONS=SUITE Optional field.
 Used to denote a package suite.
 If set, the corresponding feature of the same name as the package is checked out in addition to the component feature being checked out.
 If not set, then the corresponding feature of the same name as the package is removed once the package is enabled; it is not checked out when a component feature is checked out.
 OPTIONS= SUITE_RESERVED Optional field.
 If set, reserves a set of package components.
 Once one package component is checked out, all the other components are reserved for that same user.
 SUPERSEDE [="p1 p2"] Optional field.
 Used in conjunction with ISSUED date.
 Replaces all PACKAGE lines for the same package name with previous or no ISSUED dates.
 ISSUED= dd-mmm-уууу Optional field.
 Used in conjunction with SUPERSEDE in the PACKAGE line.
 Replaces all PACKAGE lines for the same package name with previous or no ISSUED dates.
 SIGN=sign SIGN= signature to authenticate this FEATURE line. or AUTH= If your publisher has deployed his vendor daemon using the common vendor daemon technology, signatures are embedded within the AUTH= keyword.
 Contact your publisher for further details.